FredHutch/tfcb_2022/lectures/lecture02/README.md

 - Recommended reading is available throughout each section
 - Please have Python installed before the next class session.
 See [Software installation](../../software/) for more information.
-- The homework assignment is currently available and is due Tuesday, October 20 at 1pm.
+- The homework assignment is available on October 7 and is due October 14 at 1pm.

 ## Project and data organization